A Physical Interpretation of Imaginary Time Delay

 This paper is structured as follows.
 First, we briefly review the theoretical model describing pulse propagation through dispersive media.
 We then present the experimental setup, data, and results.
 These experimental results are directly compared to the predictions made by Asano \textit{et al}. \cite{Asano2016}, and we discuss how our results generalize theirs.

 \textbf{Transmission Time Delay and Gaussian Pulse Properties.} To derive the predicted results one can combine methods used in Asano \textit{et al}. \cite{Asano2016} and Cao \textit{et al}. \cite{cao2003}.
 The calculation details are presented in section III of the Supp.
 Mat.~\cite{SuppMat}.
 Here we summarize the highlights.
-The main assumptions needed are: 1) The frequency bandwidth of the pulse $\tilde{\Delta}$ is much smaller than the 3-dB linewidth of the resonant mode being studied $\gamma_{3-\text{dB}}$, 2) the propagation distance $z$ through the system satisfies $z \ll z_{\alpha} (\gamma_{3-\text{dB}}/\tilde{\Delta})^2$,\cite{Talukder01} where $z_{\alpha}$ is the absorption length of the medium.
+The main assumptions needed are: 1) The frequency bandwidth of the pulse $\tilde{\Delta}_\omega$ is much smaller than the 3-dB linewidth of the resonant mode being studied $\gamma_{3-\text{dB}}$, and 2) the system is linear and dispersive.

 The predicted shift in transmission time ($D_t$) and center frequency ($D_\omega$) of a transmitted Gaussian pulse is,